Oliverett/COVID-Data-Analysis/README.md

 This analysis was done using Jupyter notebook and python libraries Matplotlib and Geopandas.
-HW11 named files contain COVID data analysis of Texas.
+HW11 named files contain COVID data analysis of Texas, HW8 files contains covid analytics of afghanistan.